CMMS Software Pricing in 2026: Real Costs, Models & Vendor Table

 Invest in a CMMS That Delivers Long-Term Value

-Today’s facility teams need more real-time visibility, seamless integrations with BMS, IoT, ERP, predictive insights, flexibility to scale with the business.
+Today’s facility teams need more real-time visibility, seamless integrations with BMS, IoT, ERP, predictive insights, and flexibility to scale with the business.

-This is where traditional CMMS tools fall short, they manage tasks but miss the bigger picture.
+This is where traditional CMMS tools fall short; they manage tasks but miss the bigger picture.

 Facilio does it differently.

-As a Connected CMMS, Facilio helps you:
+As a CMMS platform, Facilio helps you:

 - Manage multiple sites with ease